 Corrective Action: The Town has contracted with an accounting firm that has the skills, knowledge, and experience in governmental accounting to provide additional expertise needed to support the Town's business office.

-Proposed Completion Date: The above procedure has already been implemented.
+Proposed Completion Date: The Town has implemented the above procedures.

 Town of Bailey, NC